Deadliest virus month piles strain on Portugal's government

 Those episodes have combined to put the Portuguese government politically on the ropes in recent days, just as the country takes stock of last month’s devastating pandemic surge.

-In January, Portugal recorded more than 5,000 deaths -- close to half of its official pandemic total so far.
-Over the month, hospitalizations grew by 136% and patients in ICUs by 78%, pushing the public health system close to collapse.
+In January, Portugal recorded more than 5,000 death — close to half of its official pandemic total so far.
+Over the month, hospitalizations grew by 136% and patients in intenstive care units by 78%, pushing the public health system close to collapse.

+Hopes rose Tuesday that the surge's peak may have passed, as the number of new daily cases fell for a fourth straight day.
+The 5,540 cases were roughly half the number reported on Tuesday last week.
+The intense pressure on Portuguese hospitals is unlikely to ease soon, however, because of a time-lag between new cases and hospitalizations.

 Amid criticism that it has been caught flat-footed, the government has accepted help from Germany.
 On Wednesday, 26 German army medics, including eight doctors, nursing staff and a hygiene team along with medical equipment, are due in Lisbon to help out at hospitals.